hexbatch/apple-core/layer-docs/a-inner-layers/instance.md

     instance.route_call
   this is where all calls are forwarded

-  * calls `permissions_layer.can_i_do_this`, with the user's rate set, or the one provided., or the system public one. if cannot return or throw
+  * calls `permissions_layer.can_i_do_this`, with the user's rate set, or the one provided., or the system public one. if it cannot return or throw
   * will use event filter find out where to route, to allow dynamic adding of routes
   * will use event action before and after call to route to allow plugin listeners
   * sets language from header to top level post or query param